 If you bruise very easily or are taking blood thinners, you may need to stay with lighter hoops.
 Even if it hinders your progress, it is better than getting internal bleeding or heavy bruising.

-If you do not bruise easily and you are of healthy, choose 3/4″ PE (polyethylene) or 7/8″ HDPE tubing.
+If you do not bruise easily and you are of healthy age, choose 3/4″ PE (polyethylene) or 7/8″ HDPE tubing.
 What does”PSI” stand for?
 All you need to know here is that 160 psi is heavier than 125 psi.
 If you want a heavy hoop, get 160 psi.

 Choosing your second (smaller) hoop:

 The reasons you need a smaller hoop as well:

 1. Lighter and easier to control with your hands